How can such a common mushroom harbor so many anti-cancer qualities?

 There’s a catch, though.
 “Cooking at high temperatures (>60C/140F) can quickly destroy ABL activity,” says Yu.

-That’s reason enough for doing your buttons.
+That’s Reason#1 for doing your buttons.

 Reason#2 is their prebiotic fermentable fiber, which contains the probiotic bacteria that produce healthy, disease-fighting fatty acids.

 Reason#3 is especially for all of you battling cancers driven by estrogen.

 Buttons –white buttons, in particular, and especially big white buttons , aka “stuffing mushrooms” — inhibit production of the enzyme aromatase, which turns androgens in your body into estrogens.
 Crimini, portobello and shitake do too, just not quite as much.
 (And so do other foods, such as parsley and dried celery flakes, but we’ll save that story for another day soon.)

 Should your white buttons be organic?
 Considering that buttons are now often genetically modified, it’s probably worth the little extra money.
 Also make sure any mushrooms you eat are not grown in polluted regions.
 Their mycelium, or underground fibers, can readily soak up toxins.

 How many buttons should you be eating daily?
 How much is always a difficult question.

 “We know of many food constituents that have anti-cancer properties,” says Dr. Steven Zeisel, director of the University of North Carolina’s Nutrition Research Institute.
 “But we do not know precisely which mixture of these constituents works best.”
 That’s why experts recommend patterns, such as plant-based diets, he says.